Around the Gysin triangle I: Introduction

+The predecessor of our construction was to be found in the Gysin triangle defined by Voevodsky\footnote{See \cite[chap.
+5, Prop.
+3.5.4]{FSV}.} for motives over a perfect field $k$: associated with a closed immersion $i:Z \rightarrow X$ between smooth $k$-schemes, Voevodsky constructs a distinguished triangle of mixed motives:

-The main technical result which we obtain here, theorem \ref{thm:assoc}, is the compatibility of the Gysin morphism $i^*$ with composition, but, as in the case of the projection formulas, it also gives formulas for the residue morphism.
-We quote it in this introduction: \begin{thm*} Let $X$ be a smooth scheme, $Y$ (resp. $Y'$) be a smooth closed subscheme of $X$ of pure codimension $n$ (resp. $m$).
-Assume $Z=Y \cap Y'$ is smooth of pure codimension $d$.
+The arrow labelled $i^*$ is the Gysin morphism associated with the closed immersion $i$.
+Because this triangle corresponds to the so-called localization long exact sequence in cohomology, fundamental in Chow and higher Chow theory, it has a central position in the theory of mixed motives.
+In \cite{Deg3} and \cite{Deg5bis}, we studied its naturality, which corresponds to the projection formulas mentionned in the first paragraph, for the Gysin morphism $i^*$.
+Interestingly, we discovered that these formulas had counterpart for the \emph{residue morphism} $\partial_{X,Z}$ appearing in the Gysin triangle\footnote{The reader is referred to section \ref{sec:base_change} for a summary of these results.}.
+The main technical result of this article (see Theorem \ref{thm:assoc}) is the functoriality property of the Gysin morphism $i^*$.
+But, as in the case of projection formulas, this comes with new formulas for the residue morphism.
+Let us quote it now: \begin{thm*} Let $X$ be a smooth $k$-scheme, $Y$ (resp. $Y'$) be a smooth closed subscheme of $X$ of pure codimension $n$ (resp. $m$).
+Assume the reduced scheme $Z$ associated with $Y \cap Y'$ is smooth of pure codimension $d$.
 Put $Y_0=Y-Z$, $Y'_0=Y'-Z$, $X_0=X-Y \cup Y'$.

 Then the following diagram, with $i$,$j$,$k$,$l$,$i'$ the evident closed immersions, is commutative~: